HengruiLou/DeepFaceGen/README.md

 │   ├── *.png
 ├── ForgeryNet
 │   ├── *.jpg
-├── real_image_labels_relative.csv (It contains the file paths of all the image-level real samples in the dataset)
+├── real_image_labels_relative.csv (It contains the file paths of all the image-level real samples in the dataset.)

 Image Forged Subsets (27 mainstream face generation techniques) ├── SD1